🥳

 Peripheral Vessels Diseased

-Amputations secondary to peripheral vascular disease are more common among older patients.
-Usually, the lower limbs are affected.
-Decreased blood flow to the extremities leads to decreased oxygen, white blood cells, and nutrients circulating to the limbs.
+Amputations affecting the lower limbs secondary to peripheral vascular disease are more common among older patients.
+Decreased blood flow to the extremities reduces perfusion (oxygen delivery to tissues), white blood cells proliferation, and nutrients delivery to the limbs.

 Diabetes Complications